nchenderson/elements-nonpar-stat/docs/13-cart.md

 * Bins $B_{11}$ and $B_{12}$ will have the form $B_{11} = (-\infty, t_{11})$ and $B_{12} = [t_{11}, t_{1})$,
 and bins $B_{21}$ and $B_{22}$ will have the form $B_{21} = [t_{1}, t_{21})$ and $B_{22} = [t_{21}, \infty)$.

+* You can repeat this process to get smaller and smaller bins.
+Usually, this process will stop once a threshold for the minimum number of observations in a bin has been reached.

 ---